daveograham/Animina/README.md

 A rigging example: select an entire joint chain from the outliner, enter a name in the Animina window and store the selection using the create button.
 Next select a model skin and store in the same way.
 You can now ctrl click both icons in the Animina window to quickly recall the selection to bind the skin.

 Animation: Can you never find that pesky tounge controller buried in the mesh?
-Select it one time from the outliner, add to the Animina window and keep the window open while animating.
+Select it one time from the outliner, add to the Animina window and keep it open while animating.

 ------------------